New Perspective (song): Music video

 The music video was filmed on July 22, 2009, with director Kai Regan.
 The video was released on iTunes on August 24, 2009.

 The video was filmed at Alexander Hamilton High School, with students in different cliques such as cheerleaders, goths, etc. The video starts with Brendon Urie and Spencer Smith walking into the school in plain black suits and black sunglasses.
 They walk past the students, not paying attention even when fighting breaks out around them.
 The pair continues walking as the fire alarm sounds and the sprinklers activate.
 They take off their sunglasses and a few seconds later the scene rewinds, returning to the start off the video, and again showing Urie and Smith as they enter the school.
 The next part of the music video is shown in photographs rather than film.
 The pictures depict the pair getting shouted at by teachers, and being taken towards the front doors only to be attacked by the same students involved in the fight earlier.
 Urie and Smith get pushed and beaten through the hallways and down a staircase to where they are finally shown alone and in film again, limping away from the school, with bruises and damaged clothing.
 Throughout the music video are Jennifer's Body references, such as shirts that read, "I eat boys" and "Jennifer's Body", as well as clips from the film.

+Personnel

+Credits for "New Perspective" are adapted from Tidal.